 If your church has a Sunday school program for children, you and other parents can help the kids create and perform a play for churchgoers to attend.

 Charge an admittance fee at the door, letting parishioners know that all donations go to help support the church.

 To spice things up even further, perhaps create a wild west or other themes where people can dress up.
-You could also set up simple, fun, Wild West type games in which people can purchase tickets to play.
+You could also set up simple, fun, Wild West type games where people can purchase tickets to play.
 You can sell the bowls of chili for $2-3 a bowl.
-On the other hand, you can charge a small admission fee in which attendees will also get a raffle ticket for a chance to win some fun prizes.
+On the other hand, you can charge a small admission fee in which attendees will also get a raffle ticket for a chance to win fun prizes.

 Church Bingo Night

+B5!
 Set up a bingo night at the church, an event fun for all ages.

 Parishioners and other attendees who wish to play must pay for every bingo card or pay an admission fee.
 Before the event, ask people to donate small prizes that you can give away to bingo winners on the night of the event.

 Do a daily or weekly raffle at church where parishioners can purchase raffle tickets before church service begins.

 At the end of the service, call out the winning raffle number and give the winner a small prize.
 Before the raffle starts, ask parishioners to donate fun prizes.